-Of those three tactics, research by CEB, now Gartner, shows peer feedback can have a particularly strong impact, boosting employee performance by as much as 14%.
+Of those three tactics, research by Gartner shows peer feedback can have a particularly strong impact, boosting employee performance by as much as 14%.

 “As work becomes more interdependent and managers have less direct visibility into the day-to-day of their teams, high-quality peer input has become an essential part of effective performance feedback,” says Jessica Knight, research director at Gartner.

 Evaluate network relationships

 To improve the quality and accuracy of peer feedback, managers should identify sources of feedback based on who has knowledge of an employee’s work, rather than the employee’s formal relationships.
 The possible sources of 360-degree feedback include these peers:

 - Enablers who have the same roles/skills as the employee and work on the same projects as the employee

 - Coaches who have similar roles/skills as the employee but work on different projects

 - Collaborators who make different contributions to the same projects as the employee